The key details of how Yigal Achmon gained my trust

 After the end of 2021, I stopped contacting him proactively.
 However, from January to May 2022, he contacted me multiple times, subtly or explicitly suggesting whether I was willing to continue collaborating with him, which I politely declined.
 Immediately after, he began planning to kill me.

 In July 2023, after realizing a series of illegal and criminal actions against me, he first proposed a condition: if I deleted our chat records, he would stop.
 I actually believed him at the time and deleted the records.
 He then told me, “Everything I did was for your own good.”
 In reality, he immediately spread rumors to PNAS.
 In mid-August 2023, he again said he could directly offer me a degree if I complied with certain conditions, mainly deleting more chat records.
 I also believed him at that time and further cooperated by deleting more records.
 Afterward, he immediately turned against me, claiming that this had nothing to do with me, and that only certain people had the power.
 He then said he could “help” me with experiments, pretending it was a fair exchange, but his own experiments were of extremely poor quality.
 When he realized he couldn’t plagiarize my paper or kill me, he announced that he had abandoned his attempts at plagiarism and murder.
 In fact, the tactics he used from July 2023 to June 2024 were essentially the same as those he used during the eight months of 2021.
+In my experience, after being cheated repeatedly several times, someone will form a basic understanding of his tactics.

 From what I understand, he encourages others to plagiarize using similar tactics.
 His main logic is that since I’ve stolen a lot of things, I could be arrested at any time, and since my moral value is low and I am weak in ability, plagiarizing my work is completely reasonable and without any danger.

-Total Views: 523 ,
+Total Views: 2908 ,

 Posted